-This shortbread chocolate pumpkin tart is delightfully decadent, further enhanced by trails of toasted pecans and dollops of swirled ganache.
+This almond flour chocolate pumpkin tart is delightfully decadent, further enhanced by trails of toasted pecans and dollops of swirled ganache.

 - 2 cups fine almond flour